vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 larger documents the difference is significant.

 A note on select field scoping with YQL.
 For example `select title, track_id from ..`.
-When using the default summary, all fields are regardless of field scoping delivered from the content nodes to the search container.
+When using the default summary, all fields are regardless of field scoping delivered from the content nodes to the search container in the summary fill phase.
-The search container removes the set of fields not selected.
+The search container removes the set of fields not selected and renders the result.
 Hence select scoping only reduces the amount of data transfered back to the client, and does not impact the performance of the internal communication and potential summary cache miss.
+For optimial performance with large hit request, use dedicated document summaries.
+Note also that Vespa per default limits the max hits to 400 per default, this can be overriden in the [default queryProfile](../reference/query-api-reference.html#queryProfile).

-### Searching attribute fields
+## Searching attribute fields

 In the previous sections we looked at text searching in a `fieldset` containing fields with `indexing:index`.
 See [indexing reference](../reference/schema-reference.html#indexing).